johnsmith600/fivem-server-bot-detector/README.md

 ## 📝 License

-License: Proprietary © 2025 John Smith
+**License:** Proprietary © 2025 John Smith

+Use of this software is permitted for personal or internal purposes only.
-Use allowed.
-You may share the official GitHub link only.
+You may share the **official GitHub repository link** to this project to direct others to the original source.

-Modification, redistribution, or resale is strictly prohibited.
+Any other form of redistribution — including reuploads, forks, code modification, mirroring, or resale — is strictly prohibited without prior written consent from the author.

+> ⚠️ All rights reserved.
+This software is not open source.

 ## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and pull requests.
+This is a proprietary project, and as such, **code contributions, forks, or pull requests are not accepted**.

+Community involvement is still encouraged through:
+- Reporting bugs or issues
+- Suggesting new features or improvements
+- Sharing feedback through GitHub Issues

+> 💡 You are welcome to share the **official repository link** with others, but do not redistribute, modify, or host the code elsewhere.

 ## 📞 Support

 If you encounter any issues or have questions, please open an issue on GitHub.